nicolasfauchereau/Auckland_Python_Workshop/README.md

 ### Cartopy

-[**Cartopy**](http://scitools.org.uk/cartopy/) is a the second library for making geographical maps that we are going to see.
+[**Cartopy**](http://scitools.org.uk/cartopy/) is the second library for making geographical maps that we are going to see.
 It has been developed by the UKMO, and will eventually replace **Basemap**.
 However to this date Cartopy does not have all the features present in Basemap.

 Cartopy is not available through the anaconda standard channel, to install you need to use the community maintained *conda-forge* channel, with this syntax: